Insights query details#

 The following information is included on this tab that applies to the query and its processing as a whole:

-User: The user that is running the query.
+• User: The user who submitted the query.

-Query state: Queued, planning, starting, running, blocked, finishing, finished, failed.
+• Query state: The current status of the query in the processing flow.
+Possible values include queued, planning, starting, running, blocked, finishing, finished, and failed.

-CPU time: Total CPU time used by this query, including the cumulative time used by all tasks.
-Can exceed wall time.
+• CPU time: Total cumulative CPU time used by this query,

-Elapsed time: The elapsed wall time for the query.
+• Elapsed time: The elapsed time for the query.

 Query status#